botletics/SIM7000-LTE-Shield/README.md

 - Get system clock time ("AT+CCLK")
 - Turn GPS on/off ("AT+CGPSPWR=<value>")
 - GPS works even without a SIM card!
 The NMEA data includes UTC date/time, latitutde, longitude, altitude, etc and is quite accurate!
 It also obtains a GPS fix fairly quickly, only about 20s from cold start and even less (a couple seconds or so) when the device has already been on!
-- Read webpage (tested with GPRS)
+- Read a webpage via LTE CAT-M1
-- Post to a webpage (tested with dweet.io)
+- Post to an API via LTE CAT-M1

 ### To-Do List
 - Test phone
-- Test SMS
-- Test LTE/NB-IoT commands
 - Add an IoT HTTP GET/POST function for cloud API's
-- Create an IoT example that posts GPS lat/long data to the cloud
+- Create an IoT example that posts temperature and GPS lat/long data to the cloud
-- Test LTE functionalities

 ### Completed Tasks
 -	Included FONA_LTE class to the library for SIM7000A module